 The oxygen you breathe in is transferred through the air sacks, called alveoli, to your blood, which is then taken to all the parts of your body.
-Your blood also carries carbon dioxide out of your body, from your blood, to your lungs, which is exhaled as waste.
+Your blood also carries carbon dioxide out of your body, from your blood to your lungs, which is exhaled as waste.
 When your alveoli are too damaged to function properly enough, you can't get enough oxygen to your blood, and it's much harder to release the carbon dioxide.

 If an arterial blood gas (ABG) test is done, and your blood oxygen is too low, you'll most likely be prescribed the use of oxygen therapy.
-Your doctor will assess your own personal diagnosis to determine how much oxygen therapy you need, and he or she will write a prescription.
+Your doctor will assess your diagnosis to determine how much oxygen therapy you need, and he or she will write a prescription.
 You would use this prescription to purchase an oxygen concentrator.

 As long as a portable concentrator meets your dosage requirements, it will be safe for you to use that portable concentrator.
 Your doctor will also most likely help you decide on a portable oxygen concentrator that will meet your oxygen needs, and your lifestyle needs.

 For example, your doctor might refer you to a pulmonary therapy specialist.
-To continue on with getting gentle physical activity that is recommended by your doctor, you will need a portable oxygen concentrator that has a good oxygen conservation feature.
+To continue with getting moderate physical activity that is recommended by your doctor, you will need a portable oxygen concentrator that has a good oxygen conservation feature.
 This will make sure that even as your breath rate goes up, you will still receive the same amount of oxygen, at the same time during your breath cycle.

 Many of the newer portable oxygen concentrators have this technology.
-It senses the subtle change in air pressure of your breath, and releases the amount you need at the exact moment that you need it, when you're right about to inhale.
+It senses the subtle change in air pressure of your breath and releases the amount you need at the exact moment that you need it when you're right about to inhale.
 Very important for someone with emphysema, or any other severe stage of chronic lung disease.